 Control at your fingertips

-Easily accessible from your WordPress admin menu, the WP QuickDraw Dashboard shows how much of your website images have been processed for later accelerated rendering with WP QuickDraw features.
+Easily accessible from your WordPress admin menu, the WP QuickDraw Dashboard shows the percentage of all your Media Library JPG, PNG and GIF images that are enabled to benefit from WP QuickDraw acceleration and features.
 Dashboard updates happen automatically during processing and whenever unprocessed images are detected in your Media Library.
-Since image sizes under 256px or over your WPQuickDraw tier limit will not be processed the gauges may never ultimately show 100%.
-However, even unprocessed images will always appear on your webpages normally without WP QuickDraw features.
+Since image sizes under 768px wide or over your WPQuickDraw tier limit (Basic, Pro4K or Pro8K) will not be processed the gauges may never ultimately show 100%.
+However, even unprocessed images (or those waiting to be processed) will always appear on your webpages normally without WP QuickDraw features.
+SPECIAL NOTE: If you are using a caching plugin please clear your cache any time you change and save WP QuickDraw settings.

 WP QuickDraw Lazy Loading is turned ON by default.
-This setting detects which images are off-screen from a user’s device and only loads the very small initial image into those locations until and unless scrolling triggers WP QuickDraw to continue progressively render the image.
+This feature detects which images are off-screen from a user’s device and only loads a low quality initial image into those off-screen locations until and unless scrolling triggers WP QuickDraw to continue loading higher quality.

 NOTE: To avoid a conflict WP QuickDraw should be (and may be automatically) disabled until you disable similar lazy loading features implemented by another plugin.